-Expense claims should be submitted no later than three months after the earliest claim you have made on the form.
+Please combine your expenses into a single claim as much as possible, but submit no later than three months after incurring the first expense.
 Late claims will be considered on receipt of a written statement explaining the reason for the delay but they are not guaranteed to be paid.

 You should check on the procedures that apply within your department.
 However, the Head of Department or other authorised officer needs to approve your claim.
 The certifying officer confirms the following:

 - The expenses were necessarily incurred in the performance of duties.

 - The expenses claimed are not payable from another source.